Namco: Success with home consoles (1984–1989)

-Namco became one of the first third-party developers for the Famicom, with their arcade game ports increasing system sales.
+Namco became one of the first third-party developers for the Famicom, with its arcade game ports increasing system sales.

 In July 1983, Nintendo released the Family Computer, a video game console that utilized interchangeable cartridges to play games.
 The console's launch came with ports of some of Nintendo's popular arcade games, like Donkey Kong, which at the time were considered high quality.
 Though Namco recognized the system's potential to allow consumers to play accurate versions of its games, the company chose to hold off on the idea after its ports for platforms such as the Sord M5 flopped.
 Nakamura suggested that his son-in-law, Shigeichi Ishimura, work with a team to reverse-engineer and study the Famicom's hardware in the meantime.

 His team created a conversion of Galaxian with their newfound knowledge of the console's capabilities, which exceeded the quality of previous home releases.
 The port was presented to Nintendo president Hiroshi Yamauchi alongside notification that Namco intended to release it with or without Nintendo's approval.
 Namco's demonstration was the impetus for Nintendo's decision to create a licensing program for the console.
 Namco signed a five-year royalties contract that included several preferential terms, such as the ability to produce its own cartridges.

 A subsidiary named was established in 1984 to act as Namco's console game division.
 According to former Namco video game music composer Norio Nakagata, "T" means "Tomorrow" and was capitalised for emphasis.
 Tomorrow was derived from EPCOT (Experimental Prototype Community of Tomorrow).
 It released its first four games in September: Galaxian, Pac-Man, Xevious, and Mappy.
 Xevious sold over 1.5 million copies and became the Famicom's first "killer app".
 Namcot also began releasing games for the MSX, a popular Japanese computer.
 Namco's arcade game ports were considered high-quality and helped increase sales of the console.

 Namcot was financially successful and became an important pillar within the company; when Namco moved its headquarters to Ōta, Tokyo in 1985, it used the profits generated from the Famicom conversion of Xevious to fund its construction (the building was nicknamed "Xevious" as a result).
 The Talking Aid, a speech impairment device, was part of the company's attempts in venturing into other markets.